omeka/omeka-s-enduser/admin-dashboard.md

 The administrative dashboard manages the content shared by all OmekaS sites and the core functionalities of the OmekaS installation.

+In the upper right hand corner of the window on the admin dashboard and throughout the install is the message “Welcome, *User*” where *User* is the display name of the person logged in.
+Next to this is the button to *Logout*.

 The following content appears on the left side of the admin dashboard and on all administrative pages.

 ![View of the left hand navigation on the admin dashboard, which also appears consistently throughout the admin interface, with options as described below](/files/leftnav.png)